top of page

 SUMMARY

-Please read the full installation instructions below for important details to properly, and securely, attach the UNRULY HIGH RISERS to the Land Rover Expedition rack, which consists of a wrap-around outer track and a set of aluminum cross rails with rubber weather stripping.
+Please read the full installation instructions below for important details to properly, and securely, attach the UNRULY HIGH RISERS to the Land Rover Expedition rack.

 B - HIGH RISERS